What is options trading?

-There are three main factors affecting the premium, or margin, you pay when you trade options.
+There are three main factors affecting the premium, or margin, you pay when you trade options in the UK.
 All these factors work on the same principle: the more likely it is that the underlying market price will be above (calls) or below (puts) an option’s strike price at its expiry, the higher its value will be.

 - Level of the underlying market

 The further below the underlying a call option's strike is, or the higher above the underlying a put option's strike is, the higher their premiums are likely to be as they are ‘in the money’ – there's more chance of them expiring with value.

 The longer an option has before it expires, the more time the underlying market has to pass the strike price – so an out-of-the-money option will tend to lose value as it nears its expiration date and there’s less chance of it expiring profitably.